hymnsrepo/hymnsrepo-site/content/hymns/if-you-wish-to-be-my-disciple.md

 1. Take nothing for your pay, no bread, no money.
 Your treasure must be one no moth destroys.

-1. So let your loins be girt, your lamps aburning.
+1. So let your loins be girt, your lamps a burning.
 And be like those who wait for my return.

 1. You who have followed me, when life is ended,